Don’t get me wrong. I love my kids. I dote over things that probably make you roll your eyes over.

-In April, our family will grew andÂ we welcomed a little boy–uncharted territory.
-I have 3 younger brothers, but this will be different.
-I’ll be raising a mixed race son.
+Last March, our family will grew andÂ we welcomed a little boy–uncharted territory.
+I have 3 younger brothers, but this was completely different.

 The lessons I teach myÂ son will be similar to the ones I teach his sisters, but I know his needs will be unique.
 Here are a few things I hope to instill in my son.

 If You Are Dark Skinned, People Will Identify You As a Black Man